 The first five series of Call the Midwife are available to watch on Netflix now, along with the 2016 Christmas special.

-The epic BBC gangster series set in 1920s Birmingham scooped Best Drama at this year’s BAFTA Television Awards.
+The epic BBC gangster series set in 1920s Birmingham scooped Best Drama at the 2018 BAFTA Television Awards.
 Inspired by the real-life Peaky Blinders – a criminal urban youth gang that operated in the city in the late 19th-century – the series follows the rise of gangster boss Tommy Shelby (played by Cillian Murphy).
 The show’s star-studded cast also includes Tom Hardy (as Alfie Solomons) and Helen McCrory OBE, who plays the matriarch of the Peaky Blinders, Aunt Polly.

 We went behind the scenes with the show’s creator, Steven Knight, who told us how his own family stories helped to inspire Peaky Blinders.

-Peaky Blinders.
+The cast of Peaky Blinders.
 (Photo by BBC/Caryn Mandabach Productions Ltd/Tiger Aspect/Robert Viglasky)